-

 Juliana is a graduate student in the Latin American Studies program with a concentration in International Migration.

-Research Interests: International Migration, Transnational Identities, Transborder Mobility, U.S-México Border, Transfronterizx community (in the Tijuana/San Diego Region), Social Networks, Latin America
+Research Interest: International Migration, Transnational Identities, Transborder Mobility, U.S-México Border, Transfronterizx community (in the Tijuana/San Diego Region), Social Networks, Latin America

 Hometown: Santa Ana, California